medero/medero/README.md

 ### Hi there 👋 - I'm Meder

 I'm a software engineer who's passionate about working on products that make the world a better place.
-Technologies I'm versed in and enjoy working with include React, Vue, Typescript/Javascript, Python, PHP, and Postgresql/MySQL.
+Technologies I'm versed in and enjoy working with include React, Vue, Typescript/Javascript, Python, PHP, and Postgresql/MySQL including frameworks like next.js, Laravel, Flask, & Django.

 I like to share what I learn and contribute to the community:
 - My stackoverflow portfolio is in the top <a href="https://stackoverflow.com/users/145190/meder-omuraliev">0.06%</a> as a contributor